L.A. Quartet: John "Trashcan Jack" Vincennes

 Detective Sergeant Jack Vincennes (? – March 29, 1958) is one of the major characters in L.A.
 Confidential.
 Known for being flashy and colorful, as well as taking cases which get the most publicity.
 He famously arrested Bebop musician Charlie Parker and actor Robert Mitchum on two high-profile pot busts; from a tip off from Sid Hudgens.
-However, over the course of the book his actions cause an amount of guilt and throws his life into turmoil, such as the loss of his marriage.
+However, over the course of the book his actions cause an amount of guilt and throw his life into turmoil, such as the loss of his marriage.
 He allies himself with Bud White and Ed Exley in a way to redeem himself.
 However, he dies in the book's climax.
 He is portrayed by Kevin Spacey in the film, who received top billing, despite his secondary role.
 In the television pilot made in 2003, Vincennes is portrayed by Kiefer Sutherland.